thacuber2a03/ispure/README.md

 # ispure
-a function that checks whether an expression is pure (has no side effects). returns `t` if it's pure and the reason why it *isn't* otherwise. it cannot check for external functions, so you must define them yourself. yes, it's a repository for a single function.
-I spent my whole afternoon writing it to prove myself it was possible and I'm not getting rid of it now.
+a function for rxi/fe that checks whether an expression is pure (has no side effects). returns `t` if it's pure and the reason why it *isn't* otherwise. it cannot check for external functions, so you must define them yourself.

+yes, it's a repository for a single function.
+I spent a whole afternoon writing it to prove myself it was possible and I'm not getting rid of it now.

 ## dependencies
 - [rxi/fe](https://github.com/rxi/fe)